vutukuriajay2241/hra-previews/markdown/pilot1.md

 ### Description

-This preview compares experimental data used in the “Human Digital Twin: Automated Cell Type Distance Computation and 3D Atlas Construction in Multiplexed Skin Biopsies” paper to the anatomical structures, cell types, and biomarkers in the skin master ASCT+B table, [see also](https://hubmapconsortium.github.io/ccf-releases/v1.1/docs/asct-b/skin.html).
+This preview compares experimental data used in the “Human Digital Twin: Automated Cell Type Distance Computation and 3D Atlas Construction in Multiplexed Skin Biopsies” paper to the anatomical structures, cell types, and biomarkers in the [skin master ASCT+B table](https://hubmapconsortium.github.io/ccf-releases/v1.1/docs/asct-b/skin.html).

 This so-called ASCT+B Reporter Comparison visualization was designed for different stakeholders: